andrevidela/Research-report/Thesis/index.md

              Door b state1 state3
 ```

 This encodes a state machine with two states, `Open` and `Closed`.
 The protocol of this state machine has three operations `Open` ,`Close` and `Play`.
-Which model a gameroom in which one can enter by opening the door, play some game in the room and leave the room by closing the door behind them.
+It models a game room in which one can enter by opening the door, play some game in the room and leave the room by closing the door behind them.

 Assuming we want to enforce operations on the door that start and end in the `Closed` state we can represent the computation with this signature: